zellwk/zellwk.com/src/posts/2019-09-04-inconsistent-button-behavior.md

 **Important note:** You want to put this code AT THE TOP of your JavaScript files.
 It works because event listeners are called in the order they're declared.
 Focus will always go to the button first.
 You can then redirect focus to other elements if you desire.

 **Important note #2:** I have not tested this code thoroughly with all devices yet.
-(Only the ones I mentioned above).
-If you're an Accessibility Expert, I appreciate it if you can help to conduct some tests.
+(Only Mac versions Safari, Firefox, and Chrome).
+I appreciate it if you can help to conduct some tests.
 Let me know if I'm wrong in any way.
 Thanks.

 In case you were wondering why I did these tests: I realized the inconsistent behavior when I was writing the Keyboard section for [Learn JavaScript][2].
 I did these tests because I wanted to teach my students the right way to handle buttons and focus (which is a big part of accessibility!).